sherwyn11/Pharma-Chain/customer_bot/data/nlu.md

 - so sad -->

 ## intent:bot_challenge

 - are you a bot?
 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?
+- who are you?

+## intent:help

+- help
 - what can you do?
+- what can I ask you?
+- what do you do?
+- what can you help me with?
+- help me
+- help, what do you do
+- how do I use this
+- how can you help me
-- who are you?
+- What are the things that you can do?

 ## intent:order_product

 - I want to buy [Crocin](product)
 - I want to get [Abilify](product)
 - I would like to buy [Aspirin](product)